leopard-ai/betty/docs/quickstart/installation.rst

   python test.py

-If the installation was successful, one should expect the output like:
+If the installation was successful, you should see the following output:

 .. code::